GridProtectionAlliance/go2cs/docs/README.md

 ![CodeQL](https://github.com/GridProtectionAlliance/go2cs/workflows/CodeQL/badge.svg)

+## News

+* A recent example usage of `go2cs` allows the use of [Golang](https://golang.org/ref/spec) as the scripting language for the [Unity](https://unity.com/) gaming platform.
+See the [GoUnity](https://github.com/ritchiecarroll/GoUnity) project.

+* Project has been updated to use .NET 5.0 and supports [publishing as a self-contained executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained).

 ## Goals

 * Convert Go code into C# so that Go code can be directly used within .NET ecosystem.